guide42/ochenta/README.md

 }
 ```

 Complex?
 This middleware exists at `ochenta\header`.
-This is how we use it:
+This is how to use it:

 ```php
 $app = add_header('X-Frame-Options', 'SAMEORIGIN')($app);